BootcampersCollective/Coders-Workshop/Coding-Challenges/urlShortener/README.md

 `restore(short)`, which expands the shortened string into the original url.
 If no such shortened string exists, return null.

-Hint: What if we enter the same URL twice?
+Follow Up: What if we enter the same URL twice?

-You may use the following hashing function:
+You may use the following hashing function if you wish:

 ```js
 function md5(inputString) {